mdaeron/InterCarb/README.md

-# Data Processing Code Base for the InterCarb exercise
+# Data Processing Code Base for the InterCarb Exercise

 + This is works in progress.
 + Documentation is minimal.